vahyno/tunely/docs/sprint1.md

 Let's start on the outside and work our way in.

 1. Open `index.html` in your text editor and find the HTML for an **album**.
 This is a hard-coded sample set up for you to show the desired HTML structure.
 Convert this into a template string using the data structure shown in the array of albums from `app.js`.
-Leave the `div` with class `albums` in place.
+Leave the `div` with id `albums` in place.

   <details><summary>hint</summary>